helenmurugan/the-groomers-network/README.md

 ### Admin Panel
 * Django's dedicated admin panel allows administrators to log in and manage the full contents of the site.
 Admins have access to all users, profiles, posts, comments and events.
 All of which can be deleted as required.
-* The admin panel is fully customised to list useful identifying features in the list display, search in, and filter by specified fields.
+* The admin panel is fully customised to list useful identifying features in the list display, search in specified fields, and filter by specified fields.
 Care and planning went into this customisation to ensure good UX for administrators.
+* The events section on the admin panel contains a Summernote What You See Is What You Get (WYSIWYG) editor.
+This enables admin to easily add more detail, style, images and web links to the events listings in order to make them more appealing.

 ### Error Pages
 * Custom error pages handle any errors that the user encounters.